I first published this piece in 2016 as an evergreen article which I’ll update as, well, life goes on. The latest

-My location-independent journey began before I knew the lifestyle had a name.
+My location-independent journey as a digital nomad began before it had a name.

 It was 2007, I was 23, and I’d set off on a bicycle to explore the world.
-I possessed nothing more than I could carry, with £3,500 in the bank and 750 Euros in my pocket to see me through to an uncertain future.
+I sold everything I couldn’t carry, and with £3,500 in the bank and 750 Euros in my pocket I set forth towards an uncertain future.
+For context, the iPhone was yet to be invented, free public WiFi was unheard of, and Instagram didn’t exist.

-Homeless and unemployed, I cycled across 32 countries in Europe, the Middle East, Africa, and Asia, eventually calling an end to full-time bicycle travel after almost four years on the road.
+Homeless and unemployed, I cycled across 32 countries in Europe, the Middle East, Africa, and Asia.
+I counted myself as a full-time bicycle traveller for the best part of four years.
 Here’s the short version and the long version of that story.
-I will never fully understand how the experience shaped me, but I cannot imagine living in its absence.
+I will never fully understand how the experience shaped me, but I cannot imagine life without it.

-I never had a plan for afterwards, hoping a vocation would emerge on the road.
+I didn’t have a plan for afterwards, hoping a vocation would emerge on the road.
 It did.
-Travel unearthed a long-buried creativity and I learned to express it in writing, photography and film.
-I built a blog and resource to empower others to travel by bicycle.
-I learned the rudiments of digital entrepreneurship and set about (tastefully) making a living from it all.
-Today I use the income to spend much of my time contributing voluntarily to social movements revolving around the art of travel.
+Travel unearthed a long-buried creativity and I learned to express it in writing, photography, film, and, eventually, the art of designing travel experiences for others.
+I started a blog to inspire and empower more able-bodied people to travel by bicycle, especially as impressionable young adults.
+I learned the rudiments of digital entrepreneurship, mostly from this book, and set about (tastefully) making a living from it all.

-This is how travel, adventure, and location independence became the foundations of my livelihood.
-It’s a lifestyle that demands the kind of freedom I couldn’t find in ‘normal’ life.
+This is how adventure, creativity, and location independence became the basic principles of my livelihood.

 “But what do you actually do?” people ask.
 I’ve written comprehensively about what I don’t do.
 This article is my best answer to what I do do.
-At 8,000 words, it’s a tenth of an average novel, and the longest blog post I’ve ever published.
+At 8,000 words, it’s a tenth of an average novel, and the one of the longest blog posts I’ve ever published.

-I’ll describe how, over the years during and since my big bike trip, I’ve honed a purposeful location independent lifestyle with room for both deep creative work and open-hearted adventure.
+I’ll describe how, over the years since I hit the road in 2007, I’ve honed a purposeful location independent lifestyle with room for both deep creative work and open-hearted adventure.

 I’ll do so in enough detail that someone sufficiently interested could borrow or adapt elements of it for themselves.